Orasund/elm-cellautomata/README.md

 checkout this neat little [simulator](https://ncase.me/simulating/model/).
 This should give you an idea what this package is about.

+When to use it:
+* You need to generate dynamic levels in your game.
+* You want to create generative art.

+When not to use it:
+* A.I. behaviour.
+It is possible, but you will most likely get very frustrated
+* Your rules depend on other things beside the state of the neighbors
+* the new state of the cells can not be evaluate indepentend of one another.

 ## What is a Cellular Automata?
 The most famous cellular automata is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 A cell automata takes the state of a cell as well as the state of its neighbors